kXrock/CS391-Project/README.md

-# AlışverişDünyası Web Uygulaması

-CS391 Dersi için hazırlanmış basit bir web alışveriş uygulaması.

-## Proje Hakkında

-Bu proje, sadece HTML, CSS, Bootstrap ve JavaScript kullanılarak geliştirilmiş basit bir e-ticaret web uygulamasıdır.
-JQuery, React gibi ek kütüphaneler kullanılmamıştır.

-## Özellikler

-- Ürün listeleme ve arama
-- Kategori bazlı filtreleme
-- Fiyata göre sıralama
-- Ürün detayı görüntüleme
-- Sepete ürün ekleme
-- Sepetteki ürünleri düzenleme ve silme
-- Sipariş tamamlama

-## Proje Yapısı

-- **products.js**: Ürün verilerini içeren JavaScript dosyası
-- **products.html**: Ana sayfa, tüm ürünleri listeler
-- **product-detail.html**: Ürün detay sayfası
-- **shopping-cart.html**: Alışveriş sepeti sayfası
-- **README.md**: Proje dokümantasyonu

-## Kurulum ve Çalıştırma

-1. Projeyi bilgisayarınıza indirin
-2. Dosyaları bir web sunucusuna yükleyin veya doğrudan tarayıcınızda açın:
-   - `products.html` dosyasını açarak başlayın

-Not: Proje tarayıcı localStorage özelliğini kullandığı için herhangi bir veritabanı veya sunucu kurulumuna gerek yoktur.

-## Kullanım

-1. Ana sayfada tüm ürünleri görüntüleyebilirsiniz
-2. Ürünleri kategoriye göre filtreleyebilir, metne göre arayabilir veya fiyata göre sıralayabilirsiniz
-3. Bir ürünün resmine veya "Detayları Gör" butonuna tıklayarak ürün detaylarını görebilirsiniz
-4. Ürün detay sayfasında miktarı belirleyip "Sepete Ekle" butonuna tıklayarak ürünü sepetinize ekleyebilirsiniz
-5. Sağ üstteki sepet simgesine tıklayarak sepet sayfasına gidebilirsiniz
-6. Sepet sayfasında ürün miktarlarını güncelleyebilir, ürünleri kaldırabilir veya siparişi tamamlayabilirsiniz

-## Teknolojiler
+# ShoppingWorld Web Application

+## About Project

+This project is a simple e-commerce web application developed using only HTML, CSS, Bootstrap, and JavaScript.

+## Features

+- Product listing and search
+- Category-based filtering
+- Price-based sorting
+- View product details
+- Add products to cart
+- Edit and delete items in cart
+- Complete order

+## Project Structure

+- **products.js**: JavaScript file containing product data
+- **products.html**: Main page, lists all products
+- **product-detail.html**: Product detail page
+- **shopping-cart.html**: Shopping cart page
+- **README.md**: Project documentation

+## Installation and Running

+1. Download the project to your computer
+2. Upload files to a web server or open directly in your browser:
+   - Start by opening `products.html`

+Note: Since the project uses browser localStorage feature, no database or server setup is required.

+## Usage

+1. View all products on the main page
+2. Filter products by category, search by text, or sort by price
+3. Click on a product's image or "View Details" button to see product details
+4. On the product detail page, specify quantity and click "Add to Cart" to add the product to your cart
+5. Click the cart icon in the top right to go to the cart page
+6. On the cart page, you can update product quantities, remove items, or complete the order

+## Technologies

 - HTML5
 - CSS3
 - Bootstrap 5
 - JavaScript (ES6+)
-- localStorage (Sepet verilerini saklamak için)
+- localStorage (For storing cart data)